lmhurley2003/RealEngine/README.md

 - Purposefully anachronistic, with both
 - Have moment where grpahics "breaksdown", ie first shuttling shadow mapping from varince to normal to none, lowering multisampling samples, in general purposfilly alaisging stuff
-- Maybe have icons interact with desktop background ? ie
+- Maybe have icons interact with desktop background ?
+- Aesthetics-wise, probably would feel more realistic to have some programs have different resolutions than main program resolution.

 # Pinball
 - [ ] Likely a good start for a proof on concept
 - [ ] Space cadet has multiple lights, likely prerenderered, can I get away with using just bloom instead of Doom-esque forward+ light rendering ?
 - [ ] Maybe use walk mesh to describe bounds, instead of creating full physics engine
+- [ ] Drag pinball paddles + ball into desktop, use ball to "break" pinball icon
+    - Make breakable objects in pinball game with distinct material to make puzzle concrete and "gettable"

 # Resources to look at